DSD-DBS/capella-model-explorer/CONTRIBUTING.md

 3. Optional:

-   Create a `.env` file in the root of the project and define any of the environment variables decribed in the help `cme run local-dev -h`.
+   Create a `.env` file in the root of the project and define any of the environment variables decribed in the help `cme run -h`.

    Example `.env` file: